GROUP BY and HAVING clauses

 can be built using the criteria query API as follows:

-The CriteriaBuilderjavax.persistence.criteria.CriteriaBuilder - JPA InterfaceUsed to construct criteria queries, compound selections, expressions, predicates, orderings. interface provides methods for building aggregate expressions:
+The CriteriaBuilderjakarta.persistence.criteria.CriteriaBuilderUsed to construct criteria queries, compound selections, expressions, predicates, orderings. interface provides methods for building aggregate expressions:

-The groupByCriteriaQuery.groupBy(grouping) - JPA MethodSpecify the expressions that are used to form groups over the query results. method takes a variable number of arguments specifying one or more grouping expressions (or a list of expressions in another form of groupByCriteriaQuery.groupBy(grouping) - JPA MethodSpecify the expressions that are used to form groups over the query results.).
+The groupByjakarta.persistence.criteria.CriteriaQuery.groupBy(Expression...)Specify the expressions that are used to form groups over the query results. method takes a variable number of arguments that specify one or more grouping expressions.
+An overloaded version of groupByjakarta.persistence.criteria.CriteriaQuery.groupBy(List)Specify the expressions that are used to form groups over the query results. accepts a list of expressions.

-When a groupBy or a having method is invoked, previously set values (if any) are discarded.
+When the groupBy or having method is called, any previously set values are discarded.